 Tips in Teaching Kids Proper Oral Hygiene

-For those kids with ADHD, you must help them in developing a daily healthy oral habits.
+For those kids with ADHD, you must help them in developing daily healthy oral habits.
 Daily brushing, flossing, and reducing their sugar intake are all key preventive measures to keep their oral health in top shape.

 Here are additional tips for instilling healthy oral care habits in your little ones:

 - Keep it fun and engaging.
 Teach them how to brush their teeth on their own.
 This is the best way they can learn how to do it.
 Make sure to supervise little children to see that they’re brushing properly.
-Let them choose their own toothbrush, or brush your teeth together.
+Let them choose their own toothbrush, or brush their teeth together.

 - Choose and apply the right amount of toothpaste.
 Dentists recommend a pea-sized amount of toothpaste for children.
 Beyond the age of 3, they’re already allowed to use fluoride toothpaste (which is great for protecting their teeth from decay).